Digital Transformation – What is it and what role should my ERP system play?

 The word of warning here is: Do not be complacent.

 Do not assume that this buzzword has no relevance for your business.
 Digital transformation is industry agnostic.
 The barriers to entry are dissolving across all industries enabling new, more digital entrants to enter and disrupt the status quo.
-At some point your industry will be impacted and if you are not leading the charge or equipped to deal with these changes your business may suffer dire consequences.
+At some point your industry will be impacted and if you are not leading the charge or equipped to deal with these changes your business will suffer.

 How do we do it?